Global Non-CO2 Greenhouse Gas Emission Projections & Mitigation: 2015-2050

-- View and print PDFs of the full report, individual chapters, the summary report, and the U.S. summary
+- View and print PDFs of the report and methodology document, and download the data annex and appendices.

-The accompanying data sets to this report, and the EPA report Global Anthropogenic Non-CO2 Greenhouse Gas Emissions: 2010–2030, are available through the Non-CO2 Greenhouse Gas Data Tool.
-This is a data exploration tool for querying and visualizing the non-CO2 GHG projections and mitigation assessments compiled in these reports.
+The accompanying data sets to this report are also available through the Non-CO2 Greenhouse Gas Data Tool.
+This is a data exploration tool for querying and visualizing the non-CO2 GHG projections and mitigation assessments compiled in the report.

 The previous EPA non-CO2 emission projections and mitigation reports are available below: